A savings account will help you grow your money, whether you need access to your cash or not. Here is how they work and what options you have.

 You have a personal savings allowance that lets you earn a certain amount of interest on your savings before you need to pay any tax, so if you are a:

-Basic rate taxpayer you can earn £1,000 worth of interest before paying tax
+Basic rate taxpayer you can earn at least £1,000 worth of interest before paying tax

 Higher rate taxpayer you can earn £500 worth of interest before paying tax